ummjevel/Generative-AI-for-beginners-dotnet/04-PracticalSamples/readme.md

 ## eShopLite Demos

-For our first demos, we'll explore the **eShopLite** project, a simple e-commerce application for outdoor gear and camping enthusiasts that is augmented with Generative AI capabilities, such as search features optimization, customer support, and real-time audio analysis.
+For our first demos, we'll explore the **eShopLite** projects. **eShopLite** is a simple e-commerce application for outdoor gear and camping enthusiasts that is augmented with Generative AI capabilities, such as search features optimization, customer support, and real-time audio analysis.

 These demos use [Azure OpenAI](https://azure.microsoft.com/products/ai-services/openai-service) and [Azure AI Foundry Models](https://ai.azure.com/) to do their inferences (or the generative AI portion) for the applications.